tnc-ca-geo/video-importer/README.md

 def register_camera(camera_name, host=None, port=None):
     """
     arguments:
-        camera_name   - the name of the camera (as parsed from the filename) host          - the URI/IP address of the segmenter being used #TODO(carter) should be server with path? port          - the port to access the webserver of the segmenter
+        camera_name   - the name of the camera (as parsed from the filename) host          - the URI/IP address of the segmenter being used port          - the port to access the webserver of the segmenter
-    returns: this function returns the Camio-specific camera ID.
+    returns: this function returns a dctionary describing the new camera, including the camera ID note - it is required that there is at least one property in this dictionary called 'camera_id', that is the unique ID of the camera as determined by the service this function is registering the camera with.

-    description: this function is called when a new camera is found by the video-importer.
+    description: this function is called when a new camera is found by the import script, if a camera needs to be registered with a service before content from that camera can be segmented then the logic for registering the camera should exist in this function.
-                 If a camera needs to be registered with a service before content from that camera can be segmented/labeled, then put the code for registering the camera inside this function.
-If not then return your own unique ID (even if just the camera name)
+                 For Camio, this function POSTs to /api/cameras/discovered with the new camera entry.
+It is required that the "acquisition_method": "batch" set in the camera config for it to be known as a batch-import source as opposed to a real-time input source.
     """
 ```